Royal Artillery Museum: The Museum of Artillery in the Rotunda

-In 1820 the Repository collection found a new home in a building of unusual provenance, secured for this purpose by the son of the Repository's founder (also named William Congreve).
-The Rotunda was initially erected in London in 1814 as an elaborate temporary marquee in the grounds of Carlton House.
+After the death of the Repository's founder in 1814, his son William Congreve (1772-1828) succeeded to all his father's appointments, including Commandant of the Royal Military Repository and Superintendent of Military Machines.
+The younger Congreve secured a new home for the Repository collection in a building of unusual provenance.
+The Rotunda had initially been erected in London in 1814 as an elaborate temporary marquee in the grounds of Carlton House.
 It was built for a ball given by the Prince Regent in honour of the Duke of Wellington in anticipation of victory over Napoleon Bonaparte; designed by John Nash, it was made to resemble a military bell tent.

-After the victory celebrations were over the building languished without a use; but in 1818 the Prince Regent authorised the Rotunda's removal to Woolwich "to be appropriated to the conservation of the trophies obtained in the last war, the artillery models, and other military curiosities usually preserved in the Repository" and it was rebuilt on the eastern edge of the Repository Grounds.
+After the victory celebrations were over the building languished without a use; but in 1818 the Prince Regent authorised the Rotunda's removal to Woolwich "to be appropriated to the conservation of the trophies obtained in the last war, the artillery models, and other military curiosities usually preserved in the Repository".
+On 7 December 1818, Congreve requested the building be erected "on the brow of the Hill at the eastern boundary of the Repository Grounds, that spot being the most convenient as well as the most picturesque situation for it."
+It was rebuilt on the eastern edge of the Repository Grounds during 1819.

-In its new accessible location the Repository became 'an early and free permanent public museum'.
+The museum opened to the public on 4 May 1820, becoming an early and free permanent public museum in its new accessible location.
 Inside, trophies and weapons were arranged around the central column with display cases all around containing models and smaller exhibits; larger artillery pieces were displayed outside.
+Congreve added his own model of St James's Park and Carlton House Gardens during the 1814 celebrations (showing the Rotunda in its original position) to the museum's collection, along with his celebrated rockets and other inventions.
 In 1988 responsibility for the collection was vested in the Royal Artillery Historical Trust (which had been established in 1981 'as a mechanism for the Regiment to consolidate legal ownership of elements of the Regimental heritage').

 The museum continued in the Rotunda through to the very end of the 20th century, despite attempts at various times (including in 1932, 1953, in the 1960s and 1980s) to move it elsewhere.
 Eventually accommodation was secured for a new museum within the old Royal Arsenal (the Army having left the site in the 1990s).
 The Royal Artillery Museum in the Rotunda closed in 1999 (though the Rotunda continued to house the museum's reserve collection until 2010).